mmaxtaylor2/Revolving-Credit-Facility---Interest-Rate-Exposure-Model/README.md

 A Streamlit-based credit modeling tool that simulates revolver mechanics, interest costs, hedging impact, and covenant sensitivity under changing interest rate environments.
 The model reflects how corporate treasury, FP&A, and leveraged credit teams evaluate liquidity, borrowing costs, and rate exposure during capital planning.

+## Problem Context

+As interest rates have remained structurally higher, revolving credit facilities have shifted from being a low-cost liquidity backstop to a meaningful driver of interest expense, covenant risk, and capital allocation decisions.
+Many simplified credit models fail to capture how floating-rate exposure, unused commitment fees, hedging strategies, and covenant thresholds interact dynamically as rates change.
+This project was built to model those interactions explicitly and evaluate how revolver economics and downside risk evolve under realistic interest-rate shock scenarios.

 ## Live App
 https://revolving-credit-facility---interest-rate-exposure-model-vjwou.streamlit.app